(03) 5762 1600

 Covering more than 11,600 square kilometres of central Victoria, the seat was created through the abolition of the districts of Seymour, Benalla and Rodney and also takes in areas which used to belong to the Shepparton electorate.

 With such a vast and diverse electorate, Steph was fully aware of the challenge that lay in store.

-Shortly after being elected on 29 November 2014, she was chosen as Deputy Leader of The Nationals and given the shadow portfolios of Training, Skills and Apprenticeships and Youth Affairs.
+Shortly after being elected on 29 November 2014, she was chosen as Deputy Leader of The Nationals and is Shadow Minister for Training, Skills & Apprenticeships and Shadow Minister for Young Victorians.